 What is the deadline to apply to MedTrack?
-For priority consideration, you should request your input letters via MyPad by January 15.
-This will allow time for your teachers to complete your input letters by January 31.
-Your application is complete only when BOTH input letters have been received.
+For priority consideration, you should request your recommendations via MyPad by January 15.
+This will allow time for your teachers to complete your recommendations by January 31.
+Your application is complete only when BOTH recommendations have been received.
 Late applications will be considered, to the extent space is available.

 Do I need to be in all Honors classes as a freshman at Padua in order to be in MedTrack?
 No. MedTrack only requires you to be placed in Honors Science and Honors Math during your freshman year.